4d/docs/docs/FormObjects/properties_DataSource.md

 >If the list was created from a list defined in Design mode, the original list is not modified.

 When the **automatic insertion** option is not selected (default), the value entered is stored in the object but not in the list in memory.

+> This property is also supported by combo boxes whose associated list is filled by their array or object datasource: the value entered is added to the associated datasource in memory.

 #### JSON Grammar